SF HITCH

 "My wolf dog Zeb and I set off hitching in the early 80's from Chicago to SF to see what it's all about.

-We met some beats and some freaks." - Vanessa Renwick
+We met some beats and some freaks." - Rankin Renwick

 credits:

-shot, written, narrated and edited by Vanessa Renwick
+shot, written, narrated and edited by Rankin Renwick

 footage was shot in 1981, 2005 and 2007